 Karen Bernard’s Vinyl Retro | Performers: Barbara Mahler & Karen Bernard | Photo by © Paula Court | Courtesy of The Kitchen

-Karen Bernard is a choreographer and multi-discipline solo performance artist based in New York City.
+Karen Bernard is a choreographer and cross discipline performance artist based in New York City.
 She began studying dance at age three with her father, Steven Bernard, a company member with 20th century pioneer, Charles Weidman.
-She grew up in a household which incorporated her father’s dance school, with students crossing through the family space, so performance art has been deeply engrained throughout her life.
+She grew up in a household which incorporated her father’s dance school, with students crossing through the family space, so performance art has been deeply ingrained throughout her life.
 As an artist and the Founder and Director of New Dance Alliance (NDA), she teaches, lectures and serves on advisory panels across the U.S., Canada and Europe.
 This cross-pollination strengthens an ongoing social dialogue among international artists, one that exemplifies her lifelong commitment to performance.
-That commitment is fully brought to life in NDA’s justly-renowned Performance Mix Festival, now in its 30th year.
+That commitment is fully brought to life in NDA’s justly-renowned Performance Mix Festival, now in its 32nd year.